 What is Web Hosting?

 Let’s start off with the basics.
 Web hosting is a service that allows people or organizations to create and post websites to the Internet.
 Businesses called web hosts sell the necessary technology and services to create said websites.
-For your website to be viewed by potential customers on the internet you need to pick a web host provider, which will then store your website on a special computer called a server.
+For your website to be viewed by potential customers on the internet you need to pick the best web hosting provider, which will then store your website on a special computer called a server.
 When someone types your domain name into their browser, the server dedicated to your website connects to their computer via the internet, and delivers your page to their computer.
 It’s kind of like a department store in the sense that if you are a clothes-maker, you create clothes, which you then pay a department store to carry for you.
 People visit said shops and see what you have made and make decisions on whether to buy it.
 In this analogy, the department store is your web host.
 It lets other people connect to your website by hosting it on a server connected to the Internet.

 So how do you go about choosing the right web host?
 It all depends on what you need for your website.
 We are focusing on e-business related websites, so we can skip right pass some of the web hosts that are designed specifically for blogging.
 In general, you are looking for great uptime scores, server upgrade options, and reasonable pricing.